StackOverflowIsBetterThanAnyAI/pico-w-clock-oled-display/README.md

 # pico-w-clock-display

+Enter your WiFi credentials in the `lib/env.py` file.

 As soon as the `Pico` is plugged in, it connects to the specified WiFi Access Point.

 Then, it fetches the current time, disconnects from the WiFi and updates the time every second.